mondalArka/Express_Boiler_package/README.md

 npx boiler-plate-expressjs <your-directory-name>
 ```
 ### 3. Install the dependencies
-Change the directory and go to the project and run this command:
+Change and go to the project directory and run this command:
 ```bash
 npm i
 ```